fslev/json-compare/README.md

 ```

 # <a name="differences"></a>Differences
 Matching is based on soft assertion.
 It does not stop at first encountered difference, but it continues until expected JSON is depleted.
-Finally, all differences are displayed via an AssertionError message:
+All differences are displayed via the AssertionError message from `JSONCompare.assertMatches()` or can be obtained as a List of Strings by using `JSONCompare.diffs()`:
 ```javascript
 String expected = "{\n" +
         "  \"caught\": false,\n" +